 1. Start Early!

 Don’t wait until your senior year of high school has begun to start looking for scholarship opportunities.
 By then, many college coaches have already signed players to their teams.
 The earlier you get started, the better your chances are of winning a spot.
 You will also have more time to fix issues which could hinder your chances of getting a scholarship, such as your grades or athletic weaknesses.
+Have a look at the sports scholarships recruiting timeline to familiarize yourself with all the steps.

 2. Get a Professional Assessment